California State Route 163: History

 The southernmost portion of the highway, running through Balboa Park, began construction in 1942 and opened in 1948 as part of US 395; it was the first freeway in San Diego County and one of the first in California.
 The Cabrillo Freeway was also part of US 80 from the late 1940s until 1964.
 This stretch of road has been called one of America's most beautiful parkways, and was designated a California Historic Parkway in 2002.

-On May 17, 1995, former US soldier and plumber Shawn Nelson stole a tank from the National Guard armory went on a destructive rampage throughout San Diego.
-Driving the tank onto SR 163, Nelson disabled the tank on a traffic barrier before being shot and killed by San Diego police.
+On May 17, 1995, former US soldier and plumber Shawn Nelson stole a tank from the National Guard armory and went on a destructive rampage throughout San Diego.
+Driving onto SR 163, the tank was eventually disabled when it became stuck on a traffic barrier, where Nelson was shot and killed by San Diego police.